DevOps-and-Cloud-based-Software/assignment-1/README.md

 for manipulating resources using OpenAPI.
 To get a more in-depth understanding of Swagger and OpenAPI you may follow this tutorial
 [https://idratherbewriting.com/learnapidoc/openapi_tutorial.html](https://idratherbewriting.com/learnapidoc/openapi_tutorial.html)

-Log in to your Swaggerhub account at [https://app.swaggerhub.com/login](https://app.swaggerhub.com/login) and select 'Create New' -> 'Create New API'
+Log in to your SwaggerHub account at [https://app.SwaggerHub.com/login](https://app.SwaggerHub.com/login) and select 'Create New' -> 'Create New API'

 <img src="https://gitlab-fnwi.uva.nl/skoulou1/devops-material/-/raw/main/week1/images/swhub1.png" alt="swagger" width="800"/>